bravo-livid/Revy/README.md

     - Future plans to add a roblox plugin, test suite, custom profiler, etc.

 - It has very minimal syntax
     - It is a bit more verbose than industry standards like jecs but the verbosity is needed for the performance
-  -
-    - More about the syntax can be found in the "How to use Jecs?" section.
+    - More about the syntax can be found in the "How to use Revy?" section.

 ## How to use Revy?